Xi dynasty

 The Xi dynasty (/ʃi/ SHEE; 西朝 (Xī cháo)), officially the Great Xi, was a short-lived imperial dynasty of China that existed during the Ming–Qing transition from 1643 to 1647.
 The dynasty was established by the peasant rebel leader Zhang Xianzhong, by proclaiming himself king and later emperor of the Xi dynasty, similar to the contemporary Shun dynasty established by another rebellion leader Li Zicheng.
-The Xi dynasty was based at Chengdu since 1644 with the era name "Dashun" (大顺, "Great Shun") and ruled most of Sichuan province, after Zhang Xianzhong seized the control of the province from the late Ming dynasty.
+The Xi dynasty was based at Chengdu since 1644 with the era name "Dashun" (大順, "Great Shun") and ruled most of Sichuan province, after Zhang Xianzhong seized the control of the province from the late Ming dynasty.
 The regime's brief existence was followed by the devastation and depopulation of Sichuan, though Zhang's responsibility for this is still debated.
 The dynasty ended in 1647 after the death of Zhang Xianzhong, and its territory fell to the forces of the Southern Ming and the Manchu-led Qing dynasty.